-You can switch between the three approaches using the Build Variant switcher in Android Studio:
+You can switch between the two approaches using the Build Variant switcher in Android Studio:

 storage module is a dynamic feature module configured for on-demand delivery.
 What we’ll be looking at in this article is how you can access a class that lives in the